daveajlee/mdiscis/README.md

 *   No database configuration is currently used.
 *   JUnit tests can be run either individually or collectively in the IDE or through maven.
 *   Releases can be built through Maven - this should happen only after permission from the Repo Owner!

-## Contribution guidelines ##

-*   Before developing a feature please discuss your ideas with the Repo Owner.
-*   Functional Tests should be written through JUnit and ensure a code coverage of at least 70%.
-*   Code review should take place before a release is built and involve the Repo Owner and the Contributor.

-## Contact Person ##

-*   Dave Lee (Repo Owner)